-The university has made it a central priority of the campus to increase recruitment and retention of students and faculty of color and from all other marginalized groups.
-By forming the new division of Equity, Diversity and Inclusion under the leadership of our new assistant vice chancellor, UW-Eau Claire is positioned to address and improve the campus climate in ways that ensure higher levels of success for all.
+The University has made it a central priority of the campus to increase recruitment and retention of students and faculty of color and from all other marginalized groups.
+By forming the new division of Equity, Diversity, and Inclusion under the leadership of our vice chancellor, UW-Eau Claire is positioned to address and improve the campus climate in ways that ensure higher levels of success for all.

 - Provide an exceptional educational experience for students and a campus community where all members at UW-Eau Claire thrive and succeed.

 - Develop an infrastructure that facilitates community engagement and partnerships across the institution.